SamJose123/code4ct/README.md

 - Search bar added to page
 - Two buttons (Start coding and donate) included on banner image

+## 20 Novemeber 2018

+- Corrected the font size of the heading to be centered
+- Placed navbar in center of page
+- Adjusted size of logo image

 ## Tech used:

 - HTML